wivlaro/syncem/README.md

 To-Do
 -----

+ * More documentation on the core systems: syncem.js and bserializer.js
  * More commentry in the code documenting what is happening!
  * Abstract out the more boring stuff into more of a library
  * Make a convenience wrapper for declaring classes and bserializer.registerClass